How to spookify your Halloween desserts

 - Skeletons in the Closet: Take a lollipop stick and dig it into a cupcake.
 Layer three white pretzels and add half a marshmallow for the head.
 Break two pretzels for the arms and place inside the last pretzel.

-- Spooky Rice: For these we molded puffy rice into a rectangular shape.
+- Spooky Rice Crispy: For these two (Sneaky Cat Crispy and Haunted Pumpkin Crispy) we molded puffy rice into a rectangular shape.
 Added ears for the cat.
 A gummy work for the head of the pumpkin and decorated with glitter, chocolate and frosting.
-For a fun Frankenstein treat check out Whipperberry!

 - Donut Fear: We took some plastic fangs and placed directly in the middle of the donut.
 The red frosting takes it to the next level!